cinchrb/cinch/docs/migrating.md

 removed from the Bot class and instead moved to the loggers and the {Cinch::LoggerList LoggerList}.
 If you want to log messages from your plugins or handlers, you should use {Cinch::Bot#loggers} to access the {Cinch::LoggerList LoggerList} and then call the right methods on that.
+Alterntively you can also use the logging-related helper methods provided by {Cinch::Helpers}.

+For more information on the logging architecture as well as examples on how to use it, check the {file:logging.md Logging readme}.

 ## `Bot#dispatch`